apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/rpc/streaming.md

 ## 1. Introduction

 This document demonstrates how to use streaming communication in Dubbo-go.
-You can view the <a href="https://github.com/apache/dubbo-go-samples/tree/main/streaming" target="_blank">complete example source code here</a>.

 ## 2. How to use Dubbo-go streaming communication

-In the proto file, add `stream` before the parameters of the methods that require streaming communication and generate the corresponding files using `proto-gen-triple`.
+In the proto file, add `stream` before the request or response type of the methods that require streaming communication, and generate the corresponding files using `protoc-gen-go-triple`.

 ```protobuf
 service GreetService {